linnykos/eSVD2/README.md

 ```
 The package itself depends on several packages.
 These include `irlba`, `glmnet`, `locfdr`, `Matrix`, `matrixStats`, `Rmpfr`, `RSpectra`, and `sparseMatrixStats`.
 See the last section of this README to see where (i.e., CRAN, Bioconductor, or GitHub) to download all such packages.
 We have noted that `Rmpfr` is sometimes tricky to install due to its required C++ libraries.

-After installation of all the dependencies, the installation of the `tiltedCCA` package itself takes modest time (less than 10 minutes).
+After installation of all the dependencies, the installation of the `eSVD2` package itself takes modest time (less than 10 minutes).
 The installation time mainly consists of time to compile the C++ code since the matrix factorization optimization was written using Rcpp for faster performance.

 <details>
 <summary>**Known installation issues and the solutions**</summary>